 Paper bills are no longer mailed.
 E-bills will be sent to your Texas State e-mail address.
 You may also add an alternate e-mail address and/or authorized users to receive your billing information.
 Billing can be viewed and alternate e-mail address /authorized users added on our Billing and Payment site.

 As a courtesy, reminders are sent to your Texas State e-mail account(s), however, it is the student's responsibility to make payment by the due dates.

 You are required to take action, either by making payment in full or enrollment in a payment plan, by the designated registration due date.
-You may view your payment options here.
+View your payment options.

 If your billing statement presents a $0 or (-) negative balance, it may be due to Estimated Financial Aid on your account.

 Students who have sufficient aid to cover 100% of tuition, fees, room, and board will no longer be required to take action and apply their aid as payment.Estimated Financial Aid is expected to apply to your account once the Financial Aid Office disburses the aid 10 days prior to the start of the semester.
 For more information, please go to Financial Aid & Scholarships .